Deep Sea Wonders of the Caribbean

 On Friday 3rd January, 2017, four (4) organisations signed sponsorship agreements with the National Institute of Higher Education, Research, Science and Technology (NIHERST) for the Deep Sea Wonders of the Caribbean project – an educational video series and book.
 Diamond Sponsor, Shell Trinidad and Tobago Limited, Platinum Sponsor, the German Embassy Port of Spain, Trinidad and Tobago, along with Green Sponsors the Massy Foundation and Sagicor Life Inc. have come on board for this unique regional project.

-The project will be officially launched in February 2018 with the support of Atlantic LNG’s Ultimate Field Trip at the Digicel IMAX Theatre in Port of Spain.
+The project was officially launched in February 2018 with the support of Atlantic LNG’s Ultimate Field Trip at the Digicel IMAX Theatre in Port of Spain.